Anne-Marie Baiynd: Background

 Baiynd majored in applied mathematics at the University of North Carolina at Asheville.
 Her master's work included "statistics, biostatistics, and behavioral studies".

 In 1994, Baiynd began conducting research on the efficacy of vagus nerve stimulation in the treatment of intractable epilepsy at Carolina Neurological.
 From there she began engaging the public as a corporate speaker and trainer.
 She also held a position as a vice president of sales and eventually served as CEO of the recruitment firm, SPIRIT ipds, Inc., until 2006.

 While attending a SUCCESS magazine convention in 2005, she was introduced to technical analysis at a session led by Phil Town.
 After 14 years in recruiting she took this opportunity to make a change in her career.

 Baiynd took one class from Investools and began trading real money.
 After struggling in the markets for 18 months, Baiynd stopped trading with real money and began paper trading to learn market rhythms.
 Baiynd is primarily a self-taught technical analyst though she does credit Brian Shannon and Peter Reznicek for her learning about multiple time frames and market internals such as ticks.
 Early in her career she considered herself primarily a swing trader.
 Baiynd applies technical analysis for trades on multiple time frames for shorter term trading and not for longer term "Buy and hold" investments.

 Soon after StockTwits launched their services in 2009, Baiynd joined the service and began offering trade suggestions and advice.
 StockTwits founder Howard Lindzon, in his book The StockTwits Edge, states that "While I've not met Anne-Marie, her reputation for good ideas is second to none.
 She offers complete and detailed ideas around her strategy and then follows up with commentary on how trades performed."
 In the 2013 E-book on THE BEST OF THE BEST by Brian Lund, Baiynd's mental and chart analysis philosophies from StockTwits are quoted.

 Baiynd was interviewed as one of the "World's Most Successful Traders" by Tim Bourquin and Nicholas Mango in their book Traders at Work: How the World's Most Successful Traders Make Their Living in the Markets.

+She can currently be seen on TopstepTV most days of the week through her partnership with the prop firm Topstep.